meltaierorg/backstageapp/README.md

 **This section will cover the End-User end-to-end flow from choosing a template to deploying it.**

 ---
-Backstage Templates can be discovered under 'Catalog'.
-There is currently no permissions model setup in this Backstage instance so all users can see any Service Templates.
-However in 2023 Spotify released a no-code UI-based RBAC plugin that allows you to set granular data/actions permissions based on Group Memberships, for more info on how to setup and install go to the [Spotify's Backstage Website](https://backstage.spotify.com/docs/plugins/rbac/setup-and-installation).
+Backstage Templates can be discovered and selected under 'Catalog'.
+Users can also search Catalog Service Templates by their Type, name etc.

  <p align="center">
   <img src="images\createComponent.png" />